bazelbuild/bazel/FAQ.md

 For Java and C++ binaries, yes, assuming you do not change the toolchain.
-If you have build steps that involve custom recipes (eg. executing binaries through a shell rule), you will need to take some extra care:
+If you have build steps that involve custom recipes (eg. executing binaries through a shell script inside a rule), you will need to take some extra care:

   * Do not use dependencies that were not declared.
-Sandboxed execution (--spawn_strategy=sandboxed-linux, only on Linux) can help find undeclared dependencies.
+Sandboxed execution (--spawn_strategy=sandboxed, only on Linux) can help find undeclared dependencies.

   * Avoid storing timestamps in generated files.
 ZIP files and other